 Teaching assistant – KODO Earth Festival – Sado Island, Japan

 Jazz History (COM310A)

 Summer program in sound art for under-served youth

-Summer Program – music theory, jazz combos, Balkan brass ensemble, instrument building
+Summer Program – music theory, jazz combos, Balkan brass ensemble, instrument building, digital audio

 Winter Immersion – instrument building and music ensembles

 Blind Youth Program – Music ensembles and sound art workshops for blind youth

 Community Arts Partnership

 Music ensembles and private lessons for under-served youth in East Los Angeles